Your brain needs dietary fat thrive. Here’s why it’s so important – and what happens when it doesn’t get enough.

 For a balanced diet, remember to eat a wide variety of healthy fats, as well as good sources of protein, and include a moderate amount of carbohydrates.
 The Ultimate Paleo Diet Shopping List is an excellent place to start to find ideas of good fats to consume.

 Whatever you do, though, do not go low fat!
-It will not work for you in the long term (especially in the cognition department).
-In fact, low-fat diets lost out to high-fat diets in the category of weight loss.
+It will not work for you in the long term (especially in the cognition department) and in fact, low-fat diets lost out to high-fat diets in the category of weight loss, as well.
 (7)

-It is also important to remove sugar, processed foods and grains, as none of these pro-inflammatory foods are helpful for your brain.
+It is also important to remove sugar, processed foods and grains, as none of these pro-inflammatory foods are helpful for your brain, either.
 Get plenty of sleep, keep stress low and avoid harmful habits to keep your brain in tip-top shape.

-There is rarely any reason to omit fat in your diet, as healthy fats are a vital element for cognition, our cells and a myriad of other functions.
+Bottom Line: There is quite literally no good reason to omit fat in your diet, as it’s such a vital element for cognition, our cells and a myriad of other functions.
 And remember: there is no such thing as an essential carbohydrate, but there are essential fats!

-(Read This Next: 15 Signs of Brain Inflammation and How The Keto Diet Can Help)
+(Read This Next: 15 Signs of Brain Inflammation & How The Keto Diet Can Help)